duckduckgo/sync_crypto/README.md

 - `debug` • Optional.
 Output more debug information, if set to `"true"`.
 - `dry-run` • Optional.
 Does not call the Sync API, if set to `"true"`.
+- `no-teardown` • Optional.
+Does not delete account, if set to `"true"`.

 ## Example usage